France in the Eurovision Song Contest 1957: Selection of the French entry

 Despite having announced Sept villes, une chanson as preselection, RTF finally opted for an internal selection: a separate jury that included Robert Beauvais chose Paule Desjardins as French representative and the song "La Belle Amour" as the French entry.
 "La Belle Amour" had won the fifth heat of Sept villes, une chanson.
 It was written by Guy Lafarge (music) and Francis Carco (lyrics).

 On 21 February, Deutsches Fernsehen published a press release on the upcoming contest in Frankfurt, saying that Paule Desjardins would sing a song by Guy Lafarge for France.
 TV listings magazine Radio-Télévision 57 mentioned her as the French representative in its issue of 24 February 1957.
-It was only on 2 March, one day before the contest, that French newspapers reported that "La Belle Amour" was the French entry.
+Le Franc-Tireur reported on 26 February 1957 that she would sing "La Belle Amour" in Frankfurt.

 Official TV listings for the Eurovision Song Contest on 3 March still claimed that the French entry had been chosen in Sept villes, une chanson.
 Apparently, RTF did not inform television viewers sufficiently ahead of the Eurovision Song Contest: TV listings magazine Télévision Programme Magazine later reported having received numerous letters by angry viewers who criticised RTF for its lack of transparency in the selection and for the last-minute replacement of Josette Privat (who had sung the song in Sept villes, une chanson) with Paule Desjardins.
 The magazine contacted Robert Beauvais, who had presented all shows and had been involved in the decision.
 Beauvais stated that RTF wanted a good-looking international star to represent France and that Privat was "young, therefore without experience.
 Her appearance of a nice urchin [gavroche] could not be suitable."
 According to Beauvais, RTF first had asked Jacqueline François but since she was not available for the date of the contest, they then turned to Paule Desjardins.